 Time passes and I’m selling my home, a detached house with lots of space, and moving to a flat.
 No garage space for any more hobbyist work means all my tools etc. have to go.
 Limited or indeed on street parking means my current two cars just won’t fit.

 Combine the logistical parking challenges of two cars at a flat, mental worry about something happening to the 996 and that’s enough to make the decision to sell.
 It’s an overused and likely often not actually true phrase but I am gutted to see this car go.
 Actually feel like more of a custodian of the car and in some ways a traitor for letting her go!
-Make no mistake.
-The decision to sell is more of a forced one than choice.

 Having a very well equipped garage, methodical nature and bags of enthusiasm I took the car off road to carry out what turned out to be some very extensive, expensive work.
 Mostly focused on the braking system, the core of this work was: